 As we began this ministry, I had hopes of building this great thing that would help hundreds of marriages.
 We would see great success and make a name for His kingdom.
 But to be brutally transparent, I still wanted to build my kingdom up and gain acceptance through what we were doing.
 I wanted to erase the shame and guilt of the choices I had made by replacing it with everyone seeing what we were doing for God.
 When this was revealed to my heart I thought I hadn’t changed much at all.
 I quickly learned that God wanted to continue to refine me and us through this process.
 My heart and soul still needed guardrails and discipline.
 Andrea and I made a pledge and prayer to each other and God.
 We weren’t going to move ahead of God’s heart and plan for this ministry no matter what we thought or wanted it to look like.
 Instead of promoting what we do with couples to churches and counseling centers, we will faithfully share with people as God leads them to us.
 In my mind, that seemed kind of a cute way of saying we were just going to be lazy.
 To my surprise, it has been the opposite.

 God has brought a great number of couples over the past 3 years.
 We have said we will faithfully serve those who have been brought to us and not chase after more.
 He knows what we can handle and we will trust His plans.

 Sexual sin and pornography aren’t subjects people like to talk about in an open fashion.
 In order to create an opportunity for couples to start the conversation, we have created events that would allow for vulnerability to be fostered.
 We have sponsored two date nights for couples to spend time together sharing a meal and hearing challenging testimonies laced with valuable tools to use to create strong marriages.
-This past November, we partnered with First Christian Church to host
+In November 2018, we partnered with First Christian Church to host